 Presenter: Michael Fiebig, PhD, VP Product Portfolio & Innovation, Absolute Antibody

-Recombinant antibodies offer significant benefits compared to traditional hybridoma-produced monoclonal antibodies, including ensuring bath-to-batch reproducibility and enabling antibody engineering.
+Recombinant antibodies offer significant benefits compared to traditional hybridoma-produced monoclonal antibodies, including ensuring batch-to-batch reproducibility and enabling antibody engineering.
 Antibody engineering allows researchers to improve experimental design and develop complex controls with absolute precision.

 Taking the training wheels off transient expression: rapid antibody production for pandemics

 Presenter: Ian Wilkinson, PhD, Absolute Antibody CSO